SocAIty/face2face/README.md

 # or from GitHub for the newest version.
 pip install git+https://github.com/SocAIty/face2face
 ```
 Additional dependencies:
-- For GPU acceleration also install
-pytorch gpu version (with `pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118`)
 - For VideoFile support in the webservice you also need to install [ffmpeg](https://ffmpeg.org/download.html)

-### Install and work with the GitHub repository
-1. Clone the repository.
-2. (Optional) Create a virtual environment.
-With `python -m venv venv` and activate it with `venv/Scripts/activate`.
-3. Install the requirements.
-`pip install -r requirements.txt`
-4. Install additional dependencies as mentioned above

 # Usage

 We provide three ways to use the face swapping functionality.
 1. [Direct module import and inference](#Inference-from-script)
 2. [By deploying and calling the web service](#Web Service)
-3. As part of the [socaity SDK](https://github.com/SocAIty/socaity).  # coming soon

 ## Inference from script